 - Mango milkshake

-- Lemonade (perfect for summers and BBQ parties)
+- Lemonade (perfect for summer and BBQ parties)

 - Homemade pineapple juice

 - Ginger tea or Masala chai (preferably post-lunch or brunch)

 - Beer/wine.
 Read this: Indian food and beer pairings.
 Also, read what wine goes with Indian food.

 Recommendation: I often go with Mango lassi or Mango milkshake.
 They are super easy to make with store-bought pulp.
 You can’t go wrong – most people I know love it!

 If you are calling folks over for brunch or lunch, skip the appetizers unless it is a late lunch.
 I often rely on store-bought appetizers that I buy from either Costco or Indian stores.

 - Instant Pot Dudhi Muthia